 We’ve also ordered a 2000W Renogy inverter, which will replace our 400W Enerdrive Inverter.
 I never thought we’d use anything bigger, but with the idea of being able to run an induction cooktop, and potentially some other gear I figured why not?!

 Want to know if its worth going to an induction cooktop or sticking with gas?
 Check out Induction cooktop vs Gas.

 Like usual, we like to let you know that we paid full retail price for all of this.

 The 230aH battery cells, cell balancer and Daly BMS were $910.81 delivered.

 The 50A Renogy DCDC, Shunt/Monitor and 2000W Inverter were $721 (on a sale again)

-Stephen from Hunter Auto Electrics will help wire it all up again (and remove the broken Projecta DCDC plus replace the auto resetting circuit breakers with fuses), which is yet to happen, but I’ll update the price when its done.
+Stephen from Hunter Auto Electrics helped wire it all up again (and remove the broken Projecta DCDC plus replace the auto resetting circuit breakers with fuses), for $800 including a heap of consumables.

 Power for days

 This will give us 570aH of lithium batteries between the car and camper trailer, and that’s enough to live off grid for a long time (essentially forever in terms of power).
 Couple it with 920W of fixed solar, and the option of blankets/portable panels we shouldn’t have any power issues any time soon.

 With 320L of water on board we should be able to find some nice, remote places and hang out for weeks without having to go into town for anything!
 Exactly what we want, and we’ll be putting it to good use!